kunihiko44/freemarket_sample_50c/README.md

 has_one :user_addresse, dependent: :destroy
 has_one :credit_card, dependent: :destroy
 has_many :comments, dependent: :destroy
+has_many :reviews, dependent: :destroy
 has_many :products, dependent: :destroy has_many :likes, dependent: :destroy
+has_many :orders, dependent: :destroy

 ## user_detailsテーブル
 |Column|Type|Options|